Bestinvest Logo

 What do VCTs invest in?

-Venture Capital Trusts invest in small or early-phase businesses that are either unquoted or listed on AIM (the London Stock Exchange’s market for growth companies).
-These businesses need investment in order to develop.
-They can potentially give you a high return, but they can also be much riskier than larger, more established companies as their shares can be illiquid and hard to sell.
-Also, you must remain invested for at least five years to keep the tax credit, so VCT shares are also long-term investments.
-Because of these factors, they should only form a small part of your overall investment portfolio.
-Please see the Important information and Further details below for further information.
+Venture Capital Trusts invest in early-stage businesses that are either unquoted or listed on AIM (the London Stock Exchange’s market for growth companies).
+These businesses need investment to grow and scale-up.
+They can potentially give you a high return, but they can also be much riskier than larger, more established companies as they can be more susceptible to economic and commercial headwinds.

 Small businesses need investment to grow – potentially giving investors a high return but with more risk.

 There are strict rules on which companies are eligible for VCT investment.
-Each VCT will typically hold 20-70 of these companies, depending on how long it has been running.
+Each VCT will typically hold 20-70 of these companies, depending on the investment strategy and how long it has been running.

 VCT tax rules and relief

 VCTs offer several tax benefits to encourage investment into higher-risk companies.
-These tax benefits make VCTs popular among higher and additional-rate taxpayers.
+These tax benefits make VCTs popular among higher and additional-rate taxpayers – but remember, tax treatment depends on individual circumstances and is subject to change.

 • Income tax credit